sporksmith/walking-onions-wip/specs/02-endives-and-snips.md

     ; should not be interpreted until after the signature is checked.
     ; It also helps diff tools know that they should look inside these ; objects.
-    ;
-    ; XXXX We should use encoded-cbor in more places, to help with diffs!

 ## Root documents